top of page

 CONTINUING THE WORK

-Highlighting pathways to civic engagement with the defense and security sectors while advocating for accountability, transparency and justice within.
+• Highlighting pathways to civic engagement with international peace and security sectors while advocating for accountability, transparency and justice within.

 INTERESTED IN LEARNING MORE?